NilaknaW/NilaknaW.github.io/_pages/about.md

   - /about.html
 ---

-🎓 Undergraduate in Electronics and Telecommunication Engineering at the [University of Moratuwa](https://uom.lk/), Sri Lanka.
+🎓 Undergraduate in [Electronics and Telecommunication Engineering](https://ent.uom.lk/) at the [University of Moratuwa, Sri Lanka](https://uom.lk/).

-🖥️ Currently interning at the Environmental and Disaster Management Team of the World Wildlife Fund (Part-time).

-💡 Interested in broad subjects of electronics, robotics, and machine learning, which I am exploring more.
+💡 Interested in electronics, robotics, and machine learning.

 🏑 A varsity field hockey player and 🎹 an orchestral clarinetist, enjoy playing piano and composing for pleasure.